 AANPCB national certification examinations are competency-based examinations for nurse practitioners to reflect their knowledge and expertise in the role and population area of education.

-AANPCB currently offers the Adult-Gerontology Primary Care NP and the Family NP examinations, which are entry-level certifications, and the Emergency NP examination, which is a specialty certification for certified FNPs with expertise in emergency care.
+AANPCB currently offers entry-level certification examinations in Adult-Gerontology Primary Care NP, Family NP, and Psychiatric Mental Health NP examinations, and the Emergency NP specialty certification examination for certified FNPs with expertise in emergency care.
 See the candidate handbooks for information about eligibility requirements and the application process.

 AANPCB certifications are recognized by all U.S. state nursing boards, nurse regulators in Canada and Puerto Rico, as well as by Medicare, Medicaid, the Veterans Administration, and private insurance companies.

-The Family NP and Adult-Gerontology NP certification programs are accredited by the Accreditation Board of Specialty Nursing Certification (ABSNC), which is the only accrediting body specifically for nursing certification, and the National Commission for Certifying Agencies (NCCA), which serves to help ensure the health, welfare, and safety of the public through the accreditation of certification programs and organizations that assess professional competence and is the accrediting body of the Institute of Credentialing Excellence (ICE).
-Accreditation of the Emergency NP certification program will be sought in 2017.
+The Family NP, Adult-Gerontology NP, and Emergency NP certification programs are accredited by the Accreditation Board of Specialty Nursing Certification (ABSNC), which is the only accrediting body specifically for nursing certification, and the National Commission for Certifying Agencies (NCCA), which is the accrediting body of the Institute of Credentialing Excellence (ICE) that serves to ensure the health, welfare, and safety of the public through the accreditation of certification programs and organizations that assess professional competence.